kerondwarf55/notes/README.md

 Second, planning ahead is crucial.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential obstacles and challenges, so you're better prepared to tackle them.
 It will also help to organize your thoughts and ideas, making it easier to implement your plan.
  ..

+# 2024-01-01
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of programming, this quote emphasizes that writing clean, readable, and straightforward code is a hallmark of advanced skill.
+It's easy to make complex solutions, but true mastery lies in finding the simplest solution for a given problem.
+Always strive to reduce complexity, refactor when necessary, use clear variable names, and write modular code.
+This approach not only makes your code easier to understand and maintain but also minimizes potential bugs and enhances collaboration with other developers.